About Boat Trips in Mallorca

 Just around the south-east corner of Mallorca is the former fishing village of Colonia de Sant Jordi.
-From here it’s possible to catch the boat to visit the wild and unspoilt islands of Cabrera.
-You can take a leisurely boat (about an hour) or a speedboat, which is a significantly quicker option, to visit the gorgeous natural park.
-Sa Rapita and S’Estanyol offer swimming and snorkelling boat trips.
+From here it’s also possible to catch the boat to visit the wild and unspoilt islands of Cabrera, a Maritime-Terrestrial National Park.
+Alternatively, take a leisurely boat from Sa Rapita or S’Estanyol to visit the splendid archipelago and explore the most unspoilt parts of Mallorca’s coastline, with the chance to indulge in some swimming and snorkelling.

 There are a number of companies all around Mallorca offering guided fishing trips and yacht charters for coastal or deep sea fishing.
 Port d’Alcúdia, Palma, Port de Pollença and Sóller are the main ports from where they depart.
 Prices often include boat, skipper, fuel and all the fishing equipment.